 - Who you can call in a crisis.

-- If you would call the police if the violence starts again.
+- If you are comfortable calling the police, would you call the police if you are in danger or need medical attention?
 Can you work out a signal with the children or the neighbors to call the police when you need help?

 - If you need to flee temporarily, where would you go?
 Think though several places where you can go in a crisis.
-Write down the addresses and phone numbers, and keep them with you.
+Memorize the addresses and phone numbers, if possible.